MIL = Main idea List

 HOW TO WRITE AN MIL

-To write your MIL you start with #1 and write down the first important thing that happens in the chapter.
-You can do this in one sentence, but occasionally you will need to add a second or even a third sentence to convey the full thought.
-This could be an event, such as when a character does something, or it can be an idea, like when the narrator tells us something, provides description, about the characters or their world.
+To write your MIL you start with #1 and write down - in a complete sentence - the first important thing that happens in the chapter.
+This could be an event, such as when a character does something, or it can be an idea, like when the narrator tells us something, or provides description about the characters or their world.

 For example, in a story the main character might drive her car to the store.
-Once there, she might punch another character in the face, and then, later on, have a long conversation with someone else in which she explains why she felt the need to attack the other person.
-In a story there will be lots of supporting details and information, lots of description and dialogue, but these are the two main events for that part of the the story: the main character went to the store, punched someone, and then explained why she did what did.
+Once there, she might get into an argument with someone and eventually punch that person in the nose.
+Then, later on, she might have a long conversation with someone else in which she explains why she felt the need to attack the other person.
+In a story there will be lots of supporting details and information, lots of description and dialogue, but these are the main events for that part of the the story: the main character went to the store, argued with someone, punched that person in the nose, and then explained why she did what did.

 But, also important could be what the narrator tells you: an idea.
 For example, at the beginning of Chapter One in Of Mice and Men the narrator describes where George and Lenny are.
 This is a description of the Setting.
 It is the first important thing in that Chapter because it establishes where the characters are physically in the world (next to a river bank) as well as where they are in society (homeless, poor, and hoping to work on a ranch).
-No one is doing anything yet, but it is an important idea worth noting.
+The characters are not doing anything yet, but it is the first important idea we discover.

 A Day No Pigs Would Die